dominicprior/notes/README.md

 ## Quirks

-`"use strict"` is a welcome guest at the top of our scripts.
-Later, when our code is all in classes and modules, we may omit it.
+`"use strict"` puts us into modern JavaScript, as does using any classes or modules.

 `const bigInt = 1234567890123456789012345678901234567890n`.